Places to visit in Gokarna, Karnataka

 Gokarna is known for its temples and beaches.
 It can be easily covered in a 3-day duration.
-However, there are plenty of interesting destinations near Gokarna that are worth visiting like Yana caves, Vibhooti Falls, Mirjan Fort, Murudeshwar and Jog Falls.
-If you plan to cover each of these places, then a 6-day trip duration will be ideal.
+However, plenty of interesting destinations near Gokarna are worth visiting like Yana caves, Vibhooti Falls, Mirjan Fort, Murudeshwar and Jog Falls.
+If you plan to cover each of these places, a 6-day trip duration will be ideal.

 Check out other articles of places you can visit along with Gokarna -

 There are several interesting stories and folklore about how Gokarna got its name.
 Gokarna, meaning ‘Cow’s ear’, is derived from two Hindi language words, Go = Cow, Karna = Ear.
 Interestingly, even the zoomed-out map of Gokarna town seems to be like an ear (ear-shaped confluence of Aghnashini and Gangavalli rivers to Arabian sea).